A Guide for Investigating Bomb and Explosion Scenes: Completing and Recording the Scene Investigation

 - Communicate and document postscene responsibilities.

 Release the scene.
-The lead investigator should document the scene's release and communicate known health and safety issues from the scene to
+The lead investigator should document the scene's release and communicate known health and safety issues from the scene to a receiving authority.

 Upon releasing the scene, the investigator should: